Performance Portable Monte Carlo Neutron Transport in MCDC via Numba

-Developing software to simulate physical problems that demand high-performance computing (HPC) is difficult.
-Modern HPCs commonly use both CPUs and GPUs from various vendors.
-Years can be spent porting a code from CPUs to run on GPUs, then again when moving from one GPU vendor to the next \cite{pozulp_progress_2023}.
-Portability issues compound when designing software for rapidly developing numerical methods where algorithms need to be both implemented and tested at scale.
-Finding a software engineering approach that balances the need for portability, rapid development, open collaboration, and performance can be challenging especially when numerical schemes do not rely on commonly library implemented operations (i.e., linear algebra as in LAPACK or Intel MKL).
-Common HPC software engineering requirements are often met using a Python-as-glue-based approach, where peripheral functionality (e.g., MPI calls, I/O) is implemented using Python packages but compiled functions are called through Python's C-interface where performance is needed.
-Python-as-glue does not necessarily assist in the production of the compiled compute kernels themselves---what the Python is gluing together---but can go a long way in simplifying the overhead of peripheral requirements of HPC software.
+HPC software engineering requirements can be met using a Python-as-glue-based approach, where peripheral functionality (e.g., MPI calls, I/O) is implemented using Python packages but compiled functions are called through Python's C-interface where performance is needed.
+Python-as-glue does not necessarily assist in producing the compiled compute kernels themselves---what the Python is gluing together---but can go a long way in simplifying the overhead of peripheral requirements of HPC software.
 With this technique, environment management and packaging uses \texttt{pip}, \texttt{conda}, or \texttt{spack}, input/output with \texttt{h5py}, MPI calls with \texttt{mpi4py}, and automated testing with \texttt{pytest}, which can all ease initial development and continued support for these imperative operations.